-\textbf{Implementation Details:} Our generative vision transformer is built upon the Swin transformer~\cite{liu2021swin} and we use it as the backbone of the encoder in our framework.
-The Swin backbone is initialized with the parameters pretrained on the ImageNet-1K~\cite{imagenet_1k} dataset for image classification, and the other parameters of the newly added components, including the decoder part and the MLP of the energy based prior model, the fully convolutional discriminator within EGAN and the prior/posterior nets within EVAE will be randomly initialized from the Gaussian distribution $\mathcal{N}(0,0.01)$.
+Our generative model is built upon the Swin transformer~\cite{liu2021swin} and we use it as the backbone of the encoder in our framework.
+The Swin backbone is initialized with the parameters pretrained on the ImageNet-1K~\cite{imagenet_1k} dataset for image classification.
+The other parameters of the newly added components, including the decoder part, the MLP of the energy based prior model, the fully convolutional discriminator within EGAN and the prior along with the inference net within EVAE will be randomly initialized from the Gaussian distribution $\mathcal{N}(0,0.01)$.
 Empirically we set the number of dimensions $d$ of the latent variables $z$ as $d=32$.
 We set $\sigma_{\epsilon}=1$ in Eq.~(\ref{eq:generative_sod_model}) and $\sigma_{z}=1$ in Eq.~(\ref{eq:ebm_prior}).
 We resize all the images and the saliency maps to the resolution of $384\times384$ pixels to fit the Swin transformer.
 The maximum epoch is 50 for RGB saliency detection and 100 for RGB-D saliency detection.
 The initial learning rates of the saliency generator, the discriminator and the EBM are $2.5 \times 10^{-5}$, $1 \times 10^{-5}$ and $1 \times 10^{-4}$ respectively.
-For both the prior and posterior Langevin process, we set the Langevin steps $K^{-}=K^{+}=6$, and Langevin step size of the prior and posterior are $\{\delta^{-}=0.4,\delta^{+}=0.1\}$.
-For RGB-D saliency detection, we perform early fusion by concatenating the RGB image and the depth data at the input layer, and then feed it to a $3\times3$ convolutional layer before we feed it to the backbone network (the Swin encoder \cite{liu2021swin}).
-The whole training takes 17 hours with a batch size $n'=10$ on one NVIDIA GTX 2080Ti GPU for each RGB saliency related model, and 12 hours for RGB-D saliency related models.
-During testing, our model can process 15 images per second with one time of sampling from the EBM prior distributionn.
+For both the prior and posterior Langevin processes, we set the numbers of Langevin steps $K^{-}=K^{+}=6$.
+The Langevin step sizes of the prior and posterior are $\delta^{-}=0.4$ and $\delta^{+}=0.1$.
+For RGB-D saliency detection, we perform early fusion by concatenating the RGB image and the depth data at the input layer.
+We then feed this concatenated data to a $3\times3$ convolutional layer before passing it to the Swin encoder \cite{liu2021swin}.
+As to the computational cost of EBM prior-based models, the complete training process requires roughly 17 hours, using a batch size of $n'=10$, on a single NVIDIA GTX 2080Ti GPU for an RGB saliency prediction model.
+For a model related to RGB-D saliency, the training time is about 12 hours.
+During testing, our model is capable of processing 15 images per second with one time of sampling from the EBM prior distribution.